SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 This file must be stored in the same Git folder where the `Jenkinsfile` is stored to run the pipeline.
 This folder must be taken as a SCM in the Jenkins pipeline to run the pipeline.

 You can specify a list of packages and/or software components to be checked.
 This must be in the same format as below example for a `atcconfig.yml` file.
-For each package that has to be checked you can configure if you want the subpackages to be included in checks or not.
+In case subpackages shall be included in the checks you can use packagetrees.
 Please note that if you chose to provide both packages and software components to be checked with the `atcconfig.yml` file, the set of packages and the set of software components will be combinend by the API using a logical AND operation.
 Therefore, we advise to specify either the software components or packages.
 Additionally, if you don't specify a dedicated ATC check variant to be used, the `ABAP_CLOUD_DEVELOPMENT_DEFAULT` variant will be used as default.
 For more information on how to configure a check variant for an ATC run please check the last example on this page.